qossmic/web-summer-camp-2024/readme.md

 3. Build and run the stack by calling `docker-compose up -d --build`.
 4. To execute PHP, call `docker-compose exec dev bash` first, which will open a shell within the dev container.
 There PHP is available as usual.
+5. Run `composer dump-autoload` to create your autoloader.

 ## Composer and Symfony